rohitprk/squareAPI/readme.md

     dotnet build
     ```
 ## Run Web API project
- - Run Sql script DBStructure.sql in MS SQL Server
+ - Run Sql script DBStructure.sql, provided in solution folder, in MS SQL Server
- - Update connection string in SquareAPI.Web/appsettings.json
+ - Update connection string in SquareAPI.Web/appsettings.json to point your database server.
 - ### Using development server
     To run project using development Server(Kestrel), navigate to SquareAPI.Web folder and open command prompt to this location.
     Run command